 Garlic has been around for centuries and is used for many different therapeutic purposes.
 One of those purposes is its prevention of thrombosis, thrombosis is a term used to describe the clotting of blood in a certain part of the circulatory system.
 Garlic has been shown to inhibit platelet adhesions, which lowers your chance of having a mobile blood clot travel throughout your veins in the body.
 Garlic also increases the elasticity of blood vessels, which helps the delivery of blood through your circulatory system (9).
 Furthermore, garlic is a great food to add to your diet to assist in natural blood thinning.
 It has many uses in dishes and can be an added flavor to salad dressings, sauces, vegetables, and stews.

 Turmeric is a spice widely known for the variety of benefits that it offers.
 One of those being, and natural blood thinner.
-Turmeric holds an active ingredient called curcumin, this works as an anticoagulant.
+Turmeric holds an active ingredient called curcumin, which works as an anticoagulant.
 An anticoagulant can be used to prevent the formation of blood clots, thereby lowering your chances of getting one(4).
 Turmeric also works as an anti-inflammatory which reduces your chances of heart disease, and cancer.
 Ways you can incorporate turmeric into your diet include smoothies, soups, and adding it to scrambled eggs.

 Cayenne pepper is another food high in salicylates.
 This spice is an anticoagulant that assists with natural blood-thinning abilities.
 Cayenne pepper increases circulation, which helps the blood from getting stuck and clotting.
 Along with its anticoagulation benefits, it also lowers blood pressure and reduces pain sensations (5).
 Although cayenne pepper holds many benefits, some people have a hard time consuming it because of how spicy it is.
 Ways to get these benefits and avoid the spice is taking it in capsule form, or finely ground it up and use it in small moderations.

 Studies show Vitamin E has major blooding thinning capabilities, it does this by inhibiting the blood-clotting agent Vitamin K. As mentioned before, Vitamin K is used in the blood clotting process and in charge of producing the factors that are necessary to do it.
-Now, while we are looking to find ways to naturally thin our blood, we mustn't negatively affect the Vitamins our bodies use to heal injury and cuts.
+Now, while we are looking to find ways to naturally thin our blood, we mustn't negatively affect the Vitamins our bodies use to heal injuries and cuts.
 It is recommended for adults to take a daily amount of 15 milligrams of Vitamin E a day.
 However, it is a good idea to talk to your healthcare provider to ensure you are consuming the right amount to avoid complications (6).
 You can incorporate vitamin E through supplementation or food.

 Here are some foods that contain Vitamin E (5):

 Adding cinnamon to your diet is a great way to incorporate a natural blood thinner.
 Cinnamon contains a mighty blood-thinning agent called coumarin.
 One of the most common blood-thinning medications Warfarin is derived from this natural compound coumarin.
-Coumarin also works as an anti-inflammatory that can lower blood pressure, these benefits will decrease your chances of a blood clot to travel to our hearts or lungs (5).
-Ways you can add cinnamon to your diet is putting it in smoothies, stews, and in yogurt.
+Coumarin also works as an anti-inflammatory that can lower blood pressure, these benefits will decrease your chances of a blood clot traveling to our hearts or lungs (5).
+Ways you can add cinnamon to your diet is putting it in smoothies, stews, and yogurt.

 Ginkgo biloba is a tree native to China that has been around for thousands of years.
 It is known for its variety of uses, including its ability to improve blood circulation and heart health.
 People who suffer from blood disorders have been known to take this and see positive results.
 A study shows ginkgo presents quick results with increasing the circulation of nitric oxide.
 Nitric oxide is responsible for opening up blood vessels, the opening of these blood vessels decreases the risk of blood clots getting stuck and causing serious problems.
 (10).
 You can incorporate Ginkgo Biloba by boiling it and adding it to a dish or take it in supplement form.